DC Streetcar

-In May 2025, DC Mayor Muriel Bowser decided not to renew funding for the streetcars.
-In October 2025, she announced more budget cuts and said the system would close in March 2026.
-The service is to be replaced by a trolleybus line within two years.

 Development

 First iteration of streetcars

 Between 1862 and 1962, streetcars in Washington, D.C., were a common mode of transportation, but the system was dismantled in the early 1960s as part of a switch to bus service.

 Second iteration of streetcars

 In the late 1990s, the Washington Metropolitan Area Transit Authority, commonly referred to as "Metro," began considering a series of rapid bus, light rail, and streetcar projects throughout the Washington, D.C., metropolitan region as a means of providing intra-city and intra-regional mass transit and to meet the transit needs of the quickly growing population of the area.
 The first project was proposed for Alexandria, Virginia, in 1999.
-In January 2002, District of Columbia officials began studying the economic feasibility and costs of constructing a 33 mi long system of streetcars throughout the city.
+In January 2002, District of Columbia officials began studying the economic feasibility and costs of constructing a 33 mi system of streetcars throughout the city.
 The project received Metro's backing.
 DDOT studied the feasibility of both a citywide system and one or more "starter" lines.
 D.C.
 Council Member David Catania specifically requested that DDOT study adding streetcars in the Anacostia neighborhood.